 B.A.
-(Honours) degree in Economics from the University of Delhi is, without any exaggeration, the finest undergraduate course in the discipline available in India.
+(Honours) degree in Economics from the University of Delhi is one of the finest undergraduate courses in the discipline available in India.
 The coverage and levels of academic sophistication are at par with undergraduate Economics taught anywhere in the world.
 It is important, therefore, for the prospective applicant to have a realistic idea of what the subject is.
-It is technically demanding and requires strong mathematical and "quantitative" skills.
+It is technically demanding and requires strong mathematical and quantitative skills.
 It is not a simple extension of the Economics that a student may have studied in school, and it is not primarily descriptive in character.
-In many respects, it has more in common with the physical sciences in its reliance on model-building as a guide to the "real world"; and the empirical testing of models ("theories") requires sophisticated statistical tools.
-Students who want to apply to Economics Honours should have been very comfortable with Class XII mathematics and should be familiar with logical reasoning starting from clearly stated assumptions.
-There is no need to have done Economics at Class XII for the Honors course is entirely self-contained, provided the student has the basic mathematical skills and the ability to reason logically.
+In many respects it has more in common with the physical sciences in its reliance on model-building as a guide to the "real world".
+The empirical testing of models ("theories") requires sophisticated statistical tools.
+Students who want to apply to Economics Honours should have been very comfortable with Class XII mathematics.
+There is no compelling need to have done Economics at Class XII level since the Honours course is entirely self-contained, provided the student has the basic mathematical skills and the ability to reason logically.

-The major constituent units of the first two years (the first four semesters) of the Honours course are: (1) Mathematical Methods, (2) Statistical Methods, (3) Microeconomic Theory, and (4) Macroeconomic Theory.
+The major constituent units of the first two years (the first four semesters) of the Honours course are: (1) Mathematical Methods, (2) Statistical Methods and Econometrics, (3) Microeconomic Theory, and (4) Macroeconomic Theory.
 Semesters 5 and 6 in the third year build on the techniques developed over the first two years.
 Compulsory courses in these semesters include the Indian Economy and Development Economics.
 The student has to also choose two optional papers in Economics in the fifth semester and two more in the sixth semester.
-The range of options for these papers is wide, and includes International Economics, Public Economics, the Economics of Health and Education, Environmental Economics, Financial Economics, Money and Finance, and Applied Econometrics, as well as more advanced courses in Microeconomic and Macroeconomic Theory.
+The range of options for these papers is wide, and includes, among others, papers like International Trade, Open Economy Macroeconomics, Game Theory, Public Economics, the Economics of Health and Education, Environmental Economics, Financial Economics, Money and Finance, and Applied Econometrics.
 Full details of the course structure are available on the College website.
-A significant proportion of the graduating class pursues higher studies in Economics in India or abroad.
-There is a very distinguished list of former students of Economics in the College who have gone on to senior positions as economists in Government, in the World Bank or Asian Development Bank, the International Monetary Fund and so on; many are in teaching positions at Universities in India (the Delhi School of Economics, Indian Statistical Institute, Jawaharlal Nehru University, etc.) or abroad